BDC Hamburger Icon

 Virtual technology is also being implemented for factory floor planning, construction and manufacturing trade events.
 In mass-production manufacturing, factory planning — where to place tools, equipment and personnel — is crucial for productivity and efficiency.

-Engineering a new plant or altering an existing one involves design, testing and trials.
+Engineering a new plant or altering an existing one involves detailed design, testing and trials.
 Any unexpected delays or a production line shutdown, even a temporary one, can be very costly.
 Virtual technologies can simplify and significantly shorten the process.
-Virtual plants can be designed to test production flows and how workers and robots perform tasks before making any changes in the physical world.
+Virtual plants can be designed to test production flows and how workers and robots perform tasks before making any actual changes.

-Even ergonomics can be tested and refined to assure everything runs smoothly and efficiently in the new or altered line or plant.
-Initial trials suggest that a virtually planned floor can be completed in a fraction of the time, bringing new products to the line faster.
+Even ergonomic workstations can be tested and refined to ensure everything runs efficiently in the new or altered space.
+Early trials suggest that a virtually planned floor can be completed in a fraction of the time — bringing new products to the line faster.
+[Read related article: How Virtual Reality Is Changing Construction]

 TipBottom line